Character Creation

 • Starting Bonus: Add 1 die to Might, then add 1 to either Endurance or Survival

-• Starting Talent: Crushing Blow - Once per Rotation, you can double the damage dealt by a single attack.
+• Starting Talent: Crushing Blow — Once per Round, you can double the damage dealt by a single attack.

 • Life Point Bonus: 3